geoffsee/rust-real-e/README.md

 # rust-real-e

 Processing parcel data with Rust and DuckDB.
+I'm not providing the data because I think the right person will find it and the wrong person will not.

 ### Quickstart